 Maya Kratzke, English Tutor, High School Dean of Students, Summer Academics Coordinator, and Middle School English Teacher, has been at Siena since 2017.
 She holds a double-B.A. in Creative Writing and Literary Studies from Beloit College and an M.S. in Secondary Education from Johns Hopkins University.
-Ms. Furukawa spent two years teaching high school special education English in Baltimore before discovering Siena.
-In her free time, Ms. Furukawa enjoys writing short stories, baking, and spending time with her two dogs.
+Ms. Kratzke spent two years teaching high school special education English in Baltimore before discovering Siena.
+In her free time, Ms. Kratzke enjoys writing short stories, baking, and spending time with her two dogs.

 Joel Mercado, Math & Spanish Tutor & High School Math Teacher, has been with Siena since 2016.
 He joined us as a graduate of the local university in Takoma Park, Washington Adventist University.
 He received a B.S in Mathematics and worked as a professor for 2 years after graduating.
 Mr. Mercado enjoys staying active with cycling and soccer and assists Siena's soccer team as a coach.